 About the University of Louisville

-The University of Louisville is a state supported research university located in Kentucky's largest metropolitan area.
+The University of Louisville is a state-supported research university located in Kentucky's largest metropolitan area.
 It was a municipally supported public institution for many decades prior to joining the university system in 1970.
 The University has three campuses.
-The 287-acre Belknap Campus is three miles from downtown Louisville and houses seven of the university's 12 colleges and schools.
-The Health Sciences Center is situated in downtown Louisville's medical complex and houses the university's health related programs and the University of Louisville Hospital.
+The 287-acre Belknap Campus is three miles from downtown Louisville and houses eight of the university's 12 colleges and schools.
+The Health Sciences Center is situated in downtown Louisville's medical complex and houses the university's health-related programs and the University of Louisville Hospital.
 The 243-acre Shelby Campus is located in eastern Jefferson County.

 The University of Louisville pursues excellence and inclusiveness in its work to educate and serve its community through: